You must be at least 18 years old, have completed an approved course of training at an EASA Approved Training Organisation (ATO).

-You must have completed an EASA approved training course at an EASA approved training organisation (ATO) and have a valid pass in all the required theoretical knowledge examinations and flying training and testing and hour’s requirements required for licence issue.
+Additionally, you must have a valid pass in all the required theoretical knowledge examinations and flying training and testing and hour requirements as required for licence issue.

 If you wish to undertake an ATP (A) integrated course you must complete all the instructional stages in one continuous course of training as arranged by an ATO.